 Murders and Metaphors earns five fabulous stars from me… I can’t wait to read more in this series!

-Here are all three books in the series so far… add these to your list:
+Here are all the books in the series so far (updated October 2021)… add these to your list:

 In addition to posting this review, I reached out to the author of this series, Amanda Flower, to see if she had time to answer a few questions for her readers… fortunately, she did!
 Amanda is a USA Today bestselling and Agatha Award-winning mystery author!
 Let’s see what she has to say about the Magical Bookshop series and her other writing.